|Lewis Field at Clark-LeClair Stadium|

 Among the features are indoor and outdoor batting cages, a VIP booth, picnic areas, coaches' offices and a video scoreboard (which was installed in February 2004).
 Player amenities include a spacious clubhouse and locker room, onsite equipment and training rooms and video system to study player mechanics.
 Other amenities include chair back seating, modern concession stands and ample rest room facilities.

 To accommodate the writers and broadcasters covering the nationally-ranked Pirates, a state-of-the-art press box features a main writing level and two overflow areas that can seat 30 media members comfortably, a TV broadcast location, two radio booths, a Pirate Club (fundraising/hospitality) suite and a viewing suite for the LeClair family.
-In addition to housing the video operations that streams all of ECU's home games live online, it is also the stadium operations control center for all of the marketing promotions efforts.
+It is also the stadium operations control center for all of the marketing promotions efforts.

 Recent additions to Clark-LeClair Stadium include a new batter's eye, outfield fence with black padded walls and protective netting down the first and third base bleachers in 2007 to enhance the aesthetic appeal of the playing area.
 In the winter of 2009 field turf was installed behind the plate with the words "Pirates" inscribed.